secretstartups/handbook/content/handbook/people-group/promotions-transfers.md

 If the team member is staying in the current Job Family, but changing their Specialty or Department (ex: moving from Plan to Secure or moving from Development to Infrastructure), the above steps will be followed.
 The recruitment procedure might be shortened if the requirements for the role are the same.
 At a minimum we ask that the hiring manager interview the team member.

-If selected for the role, a [Letter of Adjustment]({{< ref "promotions-transfers#letter-of-adjustment" >}}) will be sent by the People Connect Team outlining the changes to department and specialty for the People Connect team to process in Workday.
+If selected for the role, a [Job Change Letter]({{< ref "promotions-transfers#job-change-letter" >}}) will be sent by the People Connect Team outlining the changes to department and specialty for the People Connect team to process in Workday.
 If the current manager needs to backfill the role, they should reach out to the Finance Partner.

 ### Internal Department Transfers